Forecasting Macroeconomic Tail Risk in Real Time: Do Textual Data Add Value?: Empirical Work

 \subsubsection{Economic predictors}

-Our macroeconomic predictors are from the \cite{McCracken2016} \textit{FRED-MD} database.
-We pick all predictors from the database that are available at the end of the sample as well as the beginning.
+We select all macroeconomic predictors from the \cite{McCracken2016} FRED-MD database that are available at both the end and the beginning of the sample.
 The predictors can be classified into eight categories: (i) output and income, (ii) labor market, (iii) housing, (iv) consumption, orders, and inventories, (v) money and credit, (vi) interest and exchange rates, (vii) prices, and (viii) stock market.
 For the classification of the variables, see \url{https://www.ssc.wisc.edu/~bhansen/econometrics/FRED-MD_description.pdf}.